 * AMHS reminds Alaskans and visitors about the importance of adhering to the following protocols.
 If a positive case develops on a ship during transit, the health of all aboard could be impacted.
 This may include a required quarantine or isolation period for all aboard, with no access to public transportation for a minimum of 14 days.
 It is up to all passengers and crew to act responsibly so ferry service can continue in Alaska.

 Travel to Alaska – Rules for travelers arriving into Alaska from another state or country can be reviewed on the state Traveler Information page.
-Health Mandate 10.1 – International and Interstate Travel was revised on July 14, 2020.
-With the update the Department of Health and Social Services has relaxed testing requirements for passengers under the age of 11 years.
+Health Mandate 10 – International and Interstate Travel was revised on October 15, 2020, with new requirments going into effect on Friday, October 16, 2020.
+The Department of Health and Social Services has relaxed testing requirements for passengers under the age of 11 years.
 This information can be found on the COVID-19 FAQ page under; Intrastate Travel & Testing, Do Children have to be tested?
 For all the latest State of Alaska health mandate details, please see the Alaska Department of Health and Social Services website: https://covid19.alaska.gov/health-mandates/.
 For more information about departing from Bellingham please click here.

 Travel within Alaska – All travel to or from a community off the road system or marine highway system is prohibited, except as necessary for critical personal needs or critical infrastructure.
 This mandate is in effect until rescinded.
 For additional details on the definitions of acceptable travel, critical personal needs, or critical infrastructure, please see the Alaska Department of Health and Social Services website: https://covid19.alaska.gov/health-mandates/.